 - Last but not least, they are likely to choose a career in religion, education, or healthcare

 The letters in ESFJ stand for the four Personality Preferences that this type has: Extroversion (E), Sensing (S), Feeling (F), and Judging (J).
-Coined by Carl Jung, whose psychological theories form the foundation of the MBTI, preferences are described as the unique dimensions that characterize a personality type.
+Coined by Carl Jung, whose psychological theories form the foundation of our personality test, preferences are described as the unique dimensions that characterize a personality type.

-In addition to their four preferences, an MBTI personality type is also defined by their stack of Cognitive Functions, which determine how they make decisions and interact with the world.
+In addition to their four preferences, a personality type is also defined by the stack of their Cognitive Functions, which determine how they make decisions and interact with the world.
 Just as preferences, functions also have four categories, and they follow a strictly individual order for each type – from dominant functions to inferior functions.

 Let’s discuss how both, preferences and functions, relate to the ESFJ personality type.